PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Approach

 \subsubsection{Gathering Natural Language Artifacts}

-\patchguru operates under the presumption that developer intent is primarily conveyed through NL artifacts.
-Accordingly, it collects all PR-associated textual information, including the PR title, description, and contributor comments.
-In addition, we also retrieve issues linked within the PR.
-For instance, in our illustrative example, the original PR description does not specify that \code{field.url} should accept file URLs without hostnames; this intent was instead documented in the referenced issue \#2249.
-As external references may contain irrelevant or misleading information, \patchguru applies an LLM-based distillation step that summarizes and extracts only the information most relevant to the PR.
+\patchguru gathers NL artifacts associated with the PR, including the PR title, description, and developers' discussions (see Fig.~\ref{fig:example}(a) for an example) as they often contain explicit descriptions of the intended behavior and rationale behind the code changes.
+It also retrieves issues linked in the PR, as they may contain intent not explicitly stated in the PR description.
+For instance, in Fig.~\ref{fig:example}(a), the original PR description does not specify that \texttt{fields.URL} should accept file URLs without hostnames; this intent was instead documented in the referenced issue \#2249.
+To do so, \patchguru extracts issue URLs from the PR description via regular expression matching and retrieves the corresponding issue content via GitHub's REST API.
+As these references may contain irrelevant information, \patchguru applies an LLM-based distillation to retain only details that directly relate to the intended changes, discarding unrelated information and tangential discussions.